ThomasMckeown/mvc/README.md

   <img src="readMeImages/editCharacter.png" height="250">

   The users can also view what the characters look like in game as well as add images for any new characters.
-  The user can click on choose file which will then promopt the user to input an image.
-Once the user has done that you then click on insert and the image will appear along eith the rest of the images:
+  The user can click on choose file which will then prompt the user to input an image.
+Once the user has done that you then click on insert and the image will appear along side the rest of the images:

   <img src="readMeImages/gallery.png" height="250">